Conditional Extremes with Graphical Models: Application

-Bootstrapped estimates of the coefficient of tail dependence $\eta_{i,j}(u)$ for $i, j \in V$, $i > j$ and $u \in \{0.8, 0.85, 0.9\}$ are obtained using 200 bootstrapped samples of the data.
-For each bootstrapped data set, both empirical and model-based estimates of $\eta_{i,j}(u)$ are obtained.
-The point estimates in Figure \ref{fig:Danube_Eta_Comp} are obtained by taking the medians of the two sets of estimates.
+Bootstrapped estimates of the coefficient of tail dependence $\eta_{i,j}(u)$ for $i, j \in V$, $i > j$, and $u \in \{0.8, 0.85, 0.9\}$, are obtained using 200 bootstrapped samples of the data.
+For each bootstrapped dataset, both empirical and model-based estimates of $\eta_{i,j}(u)$ are obtained.
+The point estimates in Figure \ref{fig:Danube_Eta_Comp} are the medians of the two sets of estimates.
 The SCMEVMs describe the empirical dependence better than the EHM for both flow-connected (triangles) and flow-unconnected (circles) stations, and across all values of $u$.
 This highlights the value of a model that captures a range of extremal dependence classes.
+As noted, numerous extensions to the EHM have been proposed \citepmain{Engelke_2024_B} that allow for any sparse graphical structure.
+Therefore, we compare both the learnt graphical structure and the predictive performance of the learnt model, for the SCMEVM and EGlearn \citepmain{Engelke_2025} in the Supplementary Material.

-Figure \ref{fig:Danube_Eta_Comp} shows that all pairs of stations appear to exhibit AI with positive association, $\eta(u)\in(0.5,1)$, while analogous plots of $\chi(u)$ (Supplementary Material, \citetmain{Farrell_2024}) imply all pairs have AD.
+Figure \ref{fig:Danube_Eta_Comp} shows that all pairs of stations appear to exhibit AI with positive association, $\eta(u)\in(0.5,1)$, while analogous plots of $\chi(u)$ (see Supplementary Material) imply all pairs have AD.
 However, for stations with weaker (stronger) extremal dependence, the two measures decrease (stay close to 1) as $u$ increases.
 This supports the plausible conclusion that some pairs of stations, particularly those that are flow-unconnected, exhibit AI while others, particularly those that are flow-connected, exhibit AD.